 Conveniently for tourists, the distances in the center are small, so you can easily reach almost all of Vienna's finest attractions on foot.
 Even during a layover of a few hours, you will have time to see a large part of what the city has to offer – at least from the outside.

-If you want variation to palaces and gardens, you can head to the Danube Canal and the largest market place of Europe, Naschmarkt, which provide nice contrast to city life.
-And yes, both are close to the center.
+If you want variation to palaces and parks, you can head to the Danube or the largest market place of Europe, Naschmarkt, which provide nice contrast to city life.

 Where to stay in Vienna

 The old town was once surrounded by walls, which have now been demolished and replaced by Ringstrasse (Ringroad) that now circles the Old Town.
 Ringstrasse contains several streets ending with the word ring.

 Most of the attractions are located in the immediate vicinity of this ring road, especially near the streets Kärntnerring-Opernring-Burgring-Universitätsring.
 The most ideal location for accommodation would be around the Ringstrasse or inside of it, i.e. in Innere Stadt in Viennese terms.

 Numerous palaces and museums are the main reason for many to travel to the city, but Vienna is also a versatile and relaxed city, where you can even spend a beach holiday.
 A list of recommended sights and activities in Vienna can be found here.